-- Real estate gains were \$14 million in 2017 compared to \$115 million in 2016 related to the sale of an operating property and other related income.
-(See additional discussion of real estate gains in the Equity Earnings of Affiliates section below.) - Inflation resulted in \$37 million of additional cost. - Asset impairments of \$25 million resulted from the discontinuation of certain in-progress projects as a result of transition to scheduled railroading. - Relocation costs increased \$19 million, which includes the impact of the Company's initiative to consolidate dispatchers. - Additional expense of \$13 million resulted from train accidents during the year. - Efficiency and volume savings of \$152 million are primarily related to lower maintenance costs from the reduction in the active locomotive fleet, lower operating support costs and a reduction in contingent workers. - Favorable judgments resulted in compensation to CSX for previously condemned properties, reflecting gains of \$73 million. - The extra week in 2016 resulted in \$18 million of additional cost compared to 2017. - Other costs increased \$69 million due to various non-significant items.
+- Real estate gains were \$18 million in 2017 compared to \$128 million in 2016 related to the sale of an operating property and other related income. - Inflation resulted in \$37 million of additional cost. - Asset impairments of \$25 million resulted from the discontinuation of certain in-progress projects as a result of transition to scheduled railroading. - Relocation costs increased \$19 million, which includes the impact of the Company's initiative to consolidate dispatchers. - Additional expense of \$13 million resulted from train accidents during the year. - Efficiency and volume savings of \$152 million are primarily related to lower maintenance costs from the reduction in the active locomotive fleet, lower operating support costs and a reduction in contingent workers. - Favorable judgments resulted in compensation to CSX for previously condemned properties, reflecting gains of \$73 million. - The extra week in 2016 resulted in \$18 million of additional cost compared to 2017. - Other costs increased \$60 million due to various non-significant items.